Lise-Yi/skypinacolada.github.io/_posts/2020-08-30-3B1B-Vectors, what even are they?.md

     2) stretched out by that factor of 1.8
     </ul>

-   These processes are called 'scaling', and the factors are called 'scalar'.
+   These processes are called 'scaling', <br>
+   and the factors are called 'scalar'.